datanucleus/docs-datanucleus/src/site/markdown/documentation/development/sourcecode.md

 	    }
 	}

-## Licensing
+## Source Code Licensing

 All contributions to the DataNucleus Project must adhere to the Apache 2 license.
-Notwithstanding the above, at the discretion of the PMC, DataNucleus Project downloads may include separately licensed code from third parties as a convenience and where permitted by the third party license, provided this is clearly indicated.

 All contributions must contain the following copyright notice.

 	/**********************************************************************
-	Copyright (c) 2006 {your name} and others.
+	Copyright (c) 2016 {your name} and others.
 All rights reserved.
 	Licensed under the Apache License, Version 2.0 (the "License");
 	you may not use this file except in compliance with the License.
 	You may obtain a copy of the License at